apppackio/deploy-action/README.md

   * `test.log` (optional)
   * `commit.txt` (required)
   * `apppack.toml` (required)
+* Triggers the CodeBuild Project to start the AppPack deploy pipeline.

 Your build process is responsible for generating these files (with the exception of `commit.txt`).